tc39/proposal-built-in-modules/README.md

 prototypes from imported objects to be modified outside of the module causing prototype pollution.

 In the past the committee had to make concessions to maintain web compatibility when adding new functionality to built-in objects.
-By freezing the prototype of standard library exports, it will no longer be possible for third party code to modify or extending library code in a possibly incompatible way.
+By freezing the prototype of standard library exports, it will no longer be possible for third party code to modify or extend library code in a possibly incompatible way.
 This will allow for more flexibility when designing and developing the standard library.
 Extending standard library classes and objects can still be done using `extend` or `Object.create`.

-We can start of by cenventionally enforcing `Object.freeze` on exported Objects from standard library modules.
-If this turns out to be hard to check and enforce a separate proposal can be created to describe automatically freezing prototypes at the module boudary for standard library modules.
+We can start off by conventionally enforcing `Object.freeze` on exported Objects from standard library modules.
+If this turns out to be hard to check and enforce a separate proposal can be created to describe automatically freezing prototypes at the module boundary for standard library modules.

 ## Module Resolution